zrythm/zrythm/doc/user/plugins-files/plugins/plugin-info.rst

 Plugin Overview
 ===============

-A plugin is an external module that provides audio processing capabilities to Zrythm, such as an SFZ instrument or an LV2 reverb plugin.
-There are various types of plugins supported by Zrythm mentioned in :ref:`scanning-plugins`.
+There are various types of plugins (see :term:`plugin`) supported by
+Zrythm, mentioned in :ref:`scanning-plugins`.

-.. tip:: In Zrythm, SFZ/SF2 are also used as plugins.
+.. tip:: In Zrythm, :term:`SFZ`/:term:`SF2` are also used as plugins.

 .. _plugin-types: